World's first toilet park flush with success in Korea

 Other exhibits at the park include Korean traditional squat toilets, European bedpans, and Marcel Duchamp's sculpture "Fountain," a porcelain urinal.

-Suwon has since dubbed itself the mecca of toilet culture and has pushed to get toilets recognised as a central part of everyday life.
-It has funded toilet building programmes in developing countries such as the Philippines.
+Suwon has since dubbed itself the mecca of toilet culture and has pushed to get toilets recognized as a central part of everyday life.
+It has funded toilet building programs in developing countries such as the Philippines.

 At home, toilet conditions have rapidly improved as South Korean living standards shot from poverty to riches in a generation.